 Stage 3A: Potential Benefits of Adjuvant Treatment

-It is important to know that adjuvant treatment may not be recommended for all patients at Stage 3A melanoma.
-Patients with a sentinel node metastasis of 1 mm or less have experience little benefit from the treatment, and are not included excluded in trials.
+It is important to know that adjuvant treatment may not be recommended for all patients with Stage 3A melanoma.
+Patients with a sentinel node metastasis of 1 mm or less have experienced little benefit from the treatment, and were not included in the original clinical trials.
 Your medical team should be able to help you with any questions you have about this.

 Without Adjuvant Treatment

 Figure A: Stage 3A Melanoma: Recurrence free at 5 years without treatment